-The reason we know about the Jewish Holocaust and Kosher is because they have wealth and hence power to add value to those things which define them.
-The reason we know about China is because of their power in our lives and capacity to manufacture everything we physically need to live in modernity.
+The reason we know about the Jewish Holocaust and Kosher is that they have wealth and hence power to add value to those things which define them.
+The reason we know about China is because of their power in our lives and the capacity to manufacture everything we physically need to live in modernity.
 So they matter to the world because if China was to shut down the global economic system would collapse.

 In short, they matter, Israel Matters, UK matters, Whites in Africa matter because of the lion share of the economy they control.
 Greeks matter because they are the living descendants of the Ancient Greek civilization which was the father of Western civilization.
 So when we discuss the real-world “value” of African lives we need to make a case for it.
 And in doing so we address the great issue of civilization and our contribution to it.
 And to discuss African contribution means we must go below shallow color labels and discuss our African connection.
 So how can Black lives Matter if we –by choice– stand isolated from 80,000 years of African history?
 If we have no connection to the Great Egyptian or Songhai empire?

 We must do away with this hippy theory about our lives are greater than White supremacy.
 This is the real world not a fantasy of the subaltern.
 Because this cold real world adds no value to your life just because of some vague notion of one’s humanistic appeal–the world does not work like that.